simmel/mixedmartialtail/README.md

   * [ ] Use it ourselves for the default
   * [ ] Add an option to specify your own JMESPath
   * [ ] Detect and use previously viewed syslog format
-* [ ] Add [benchmarks](https://pypi.python.org/pypi/pytest-benchmark/) and run them on TravisCI on every commit.
-Make sure we log in a structured way so we can create a graph of how slow we are.
-  * Add a few log files for the test:
-    * One huge
-    * 100% Syslog
-    * 75/25 Syslog/JSON
-    * 50/50 Syslog and JSON
-    * 75/25 JSON/Syslog
-  * Use [these](http://log-sharing.dreamhosters.com/) as a baseline.
-    * Convert the Apache ones to json via Logstash.
 * [X] Disable buffering from the beginning
   * [ ] Enable buffering after a while based on how fast the data is flowing?
 * [ ] Do the JSON parsing faster